- Facts to Know

 The good news is that the disease is not only highly beatable and treatable, but also highly preventable.
 Regular screening and removal of polyps can reduce colorectal cancer risk by up to 90 percent.
 But unfortunately, fear, denial and embarrassment keep many people from being screened.

-When colon cancer is caught and treated in stage I, there is a 74 percent chance of survival at five years.
-Once the cancer is larger and has spread to the lymph nodes, however, the five-year survival rate drops to 46 percent.
-If the cancer has already spread to distant parts of the body such as the liver or lungs, the five-year survival rate goes down to 6 percent.
+When colon cancer is caught and treated in stage I, there is a 92 percent chance of survival at five years.
+Once the cancer is larger and has spread to the lymph nodes, however, the five-year survival rate drops to between 53 and 89 percent, depending on the number of nodes involved.
+If the cancer has already spread to distant parts of the body such as the liver or lungs, the five-year survival rate goes down to 11 percent.
+Click here for more on staging and survival rates.

 The large intestine is the last section of the digestive tract and consists of the colon and rectum.
 The colon is four to six feet long, and the last seven to nine inches of it is called the rectum.
 After food is digested in the stomach and nutrients are absorbed in the small intestine, waste from this process moves into the colon, where it solidifies and remains for one or two days until it passes out of the body.

-Sometimes the body produces too much tissue, ultimately forming a tumor.
-These tumors can be benign (not cancerous) or malignant (cancerous).
-In the large intestine, these tumors are called polyps.
+Sometimes the body produces tissue too rapidly, ultimately forming a tumor.
+These tumors can be benign (not precancerous), precancerous or malignant (cancerous).
+In the large intestine, these growths are called polyps.
 Polyps are found in about 30 percent to 50 percent of adults.
 People with polyps in their colon tend to continue producing new polyps even after existing polyps are removed.

 There are several types of polyps, the most common being hyperplastic polyps, adenomatous polyps, sessile serrated polyps and malignant polyps.
 Hyperplastic polyps are typically not precancerous.
 Adenomatous polyps (also called "adenomas") and sessile serrated polyps may undergo cancerous changes, becoming adenocarcinomas.
 Malignant polyps are already cancerous.